zhejianguk/FireGuard/README.md

 FireGuard: A Generalized Microarchitecture for Fine-Grained Security Analysis on OoO Superscalar Cores
 ==================================================

-This repository contains artefacts and workflows to reproduce experiments from the DAC 2025 submission 1436
+This repository contains artefacts and workflows (Parsec 3.0) to reproduce experiments from the DAC 2025 submission 1436

 "FireGuard: A Generalized Microarchitecture for Fine-Grained Security Analysis on OoO Superscalar Cores"